misterclayt0n/the-editor/README.md

 - [x] "w" and "b" motions are not working as vim's
 - [x] Need to create some sort of rendering buffer to evoid flickering
 - [x] Selection is not working well when encountered with emojis
+- [x] Deletion at the beginning of the line acts as delete character
+- [ ] Vertical movement from the end of the line gets the cursor stuck at one character after the end of the line
+- [ ] Zooming in does not work (probably because of the whole virtual DOM thing), I guess it would be nice to implement some interaction, if possible, with zooming
+- [ ] The editor is not scrolling horizontally as I type (also probably because of the virtual DOM)

 ### 📚 Future Plans
 - **Integrated Setup**: Automatically configure necessary tools when opening a new file type.